tub-rip/eventvision2025/index.md

 <p><div style="text-align: justify">
 We are excited to arrange a challenge focused on advancing event-based eye tracking, a key technology for driving innovations in interaction technology and extended reality (XR).
 While current state-of-the-art devices like Apple's Vision Pro or Meta’s Aria glasses utilize frame-based eye tracking with frame rates from 10 to 100 Hz and latency around 11 ms, there is a pressing need for smoother, faster, and more efficient methods to enhance user experience.
-By leveraging two different event-based eye tracking datasets (the <a href="https://arxiv.org/pdf/2409.15584">Enhanced Ev-Eye dataset</a> and the <a href="https://openaccess.thecvf.com/content/CVPR2024W/AI4Streaming/papers/Wang_Event-Based_Eye_Tracking._AIS_2024_Challenge_Survey_CVPRW_2024_paper.pdf">3ET+ dataset</a>), this challenge offers participants the opportunity to contribute to cutting-edge solutions that push beyond current limitations.
+By leveraging the event-based eye tracking dataset (the <a href="https://openaccess.thecvf.com/content/CVPR2024W/AI4Streaming/papers/Wang_Event-Based_Eye_Tracking._AIS_2024_Challenge_Survey_CVPRW_2024_paper.pdf">3ET+ dataset</a>), this challenge offers participants the opportunity to contribute to cutting-edge solutions that push beyond current limitations.
-Both datasets are readily available, have been ethically collected with full consent and strict privacy protections, and have been validated.
-Submissions will be evaluated on accuracy and model efficiency to ensure low latency.
 <!-- The competition is scheduled to begin on February 5, 2025, with submissions due by March 15, 2025, and results announced on April 20, 2025.
 -->
 We believe the outcomes of this challenge will play an important role in shaping the future of XR